adityar-stripe/connect-demo/README.md

 Use the Stripe dashboard to add the URL ngrok returns as webhook listener.
 For eg if http://9df6fcb2.ngrok.io is the URL returned, use http://9df6fcb2.ngrok.io/webhook as the webhook URL and listen only to the source.chargeable event

-Substitute your private key in App.java.
+Substitute your private key and platform id src/main/java/com/stripe/App.java.

-Substitute your public key in input.js
+Substitute your public key in src/main/resources/js/input.js

 Install and run using maven